alonamar/Computer-Vision/Image Classification/README.md

 ### Description

-In this problem set you will be implementing face recognition using PCA, (Ada)Boosting, and the Viola-Jones algorithm.
+Implementing face recognition using PCA, (Ada)Boosting, and the Viola-Jones algorithm.

-### Instructions

-See this assignment's Piazza post.